baphled/acceptable_model/README.md

       end
     end

-Now it'd be cool if we could build upon our object to include relationships between associations and provide a HATEOAS like API without cluttering up a beautiful slim controllers.
+Now it'd be cool if we could build upon our object to include these associations and provide a HATEOAS like API without cluttering up a beautifully slim controllers.

-It'd be nice if we could simply delegate to our created model and have a Presenter like model that deals with all the presentational logic for us.
+It'd be nice if we could simply instantiate an object that knows allow about our model and it's exposed interface and isolates our presentational logic for us.

-We want this to be with a little ceremony as possible and make sure that our models truely stay separate from our presentation logic.
+We want this to be done with as little ceremony as possible and make sure that our models truly stay separate from our presentation logic.

-So we can define an object `AcceptableModel.define 'artist'` and then you have a Presenter like object that deals with our output.
+So we can define an object `AcceptableModel.define 'artist'` and then you have an object that purely deals with outputting a HATEOAS response.

 So instead of calling a model directly we could do something like this: